Is It Okay to Paint the Walls in Winter?

 A color consultant may be needed if you are still stuck finding the right color.
 After all, you want to get it right before you start painting.

-Remember to purchase enough paint to do the job, so you will need to check the amount of paint in the can, and the surface area it can cover, and buy just a little more to ensure you have enough.
+When purchasing, remember to get enough paint to do the job.
+You will need to check the amount of paint in the can, and the surface area it can cover, then buy just a little more to ensure you have enough.

 Since paint may take a bit longer to dry during winter, you should allow enough time to let your project dry completely.